-Julia is a performer and theatre maker trained at Toi Whakaari: New Zealand Drama School graduating in 2008.
-She has since undertaken further training at L'Ecole Philippe Gaulier in Paris in 2011 and with Anne Bogart’s SITI Company in New York City in 2014/2015.
+Julia Croft is a New Zealand based live artist and theatre maker creating work uses feminist theory and politics to investigate themes of gender, power, representation and the body.
+She trained at as an actor at Toi Whakaari: New Zealand Drama School graduating in 2008 and has since undertaken further training at L'Ecole Philippe Gaulier in Paris in 2011 and with Anne Bogart’s SITI Company in New York City in 2014/2015.
 Julia also holds a Bachelor of Arts in English and Theatre.

 Julia has worked with some of the top theatre companies in New Zealand as a performer and devisor and since 2015 has been creating her own performances full time.
 Her works have had enormous success in New Zealand and have toured throughout the country as well as to Australia, the UK, and most recently Singapore and Canada.

 Her solo work If There’s Not Dancing at the Revolution, I’m Not Coming has played to sold out houses and massive critical and commercial success in Auckland, Wellington, Nelson, Perth, Canberra, Melbourne, Singapore, Invercargill and at Summerhall as part of the 2016 Edinburgh Fringe, where it received rave reviews including a 4 star review from the Scotsman.
 This work was recently nominated for Best Live Art as part of the 2017 Melbourne Fringe, where Julia also won the Melbourne Festival Award.
 If there’s not dancing will continue to tour throughout 2018 and will next be performed at The MAC in Belfast, Northern Ireland.